Home

 Your financial institution, local consumer protection agency, and friends and family also may be good sources of information on debt elimination and referrals.

-Reputable consumer debt counseling organizations advise you on managing your money and bills, help you to develop a budget, and usually offer free educational materials and workshops.
+Reputable debt counseling organizations advise you on managing your money and bills, help you to develop a budget, and usually offer free educational materials and workshops.

 Their counselors are certified and trained in the areas of consumer credit, money and debt management programs, and budgeting debt elimination. counselors discuss your entire financial situation with you, and help you develop a personalized plan to solve your money problems.